Component-Oriented-PHP/tutorials/basic/10-markdown.md

 }
 ```

-So, what happened in the MarkdownParser service class?
+So, what happened in the LeagueMarkdownParser service class?

 - First, we imported all the extensions we needed.
   - AttributesExtension is used to add attributes to HTML tags. (like we can add `id` and `class` attributes to HTML tags): [see full details in docs](https://commonmark.thephpleague.com/2.7/extensions/attributes/)